pjanul/pymgal/README.md

 ## What if I don't know the coordinates for my projections?

 * In this case, you'll probably need halo catalogue data.
-Halo catalogues come in many formats including AHF (Amiga Halo Finder), Friends of Friends (FoF), Rockstar, and more.
+Halo catalogues come in many formats including AHF (Amiga Halo Finder), FoF (Friends of Friends), Rockstar, and more.
 These catalogues will contain information regarding the physical positions and merger history of the particles in your simulation.
 You'll need to use these catalogues to obtain the physical coordinates of whatever object you'd like to project.

 * ** Note: If you're working with data from The Three Hundred Project, we've included a script called pymgal/doc/the300_helper.py which helps you get positions from AHF halos.
-Open it and modify the indicated parameters to fit your needs. **
+Open it and read the comments at the top for instructions. **

 ## Who do I talk to?